mklabs/mklabs.github.com/_posts/2015-04-20-es6-class-express-routing.md

 published: true
 ---

 Here is a little pattern I like when working on a little express application.
 The idea is to store a mapping of `path:method` in a property, a bit like Backbone does for `events: {}` in `Backkbone.View`s.

-With the new ES6 class sugar, it gets even better.
+And with the new ES6 class sugar, it gets even better.

 ### The routes hash